 “Readers will be motivated by Beni’s perceptiveness and inspired by the strength he demonstrates through acceptance—even towards the enemy.” — Rebecca Redinger, Lincoln Park Branch, Chicago P.L, School Library Journal Starred Review

 “Beni’s War depicts neither an idealized Israel nor a flawed country which needs to be apologized for.
 Instead, it faithfully paints life as lived in a country where war is never far away.” — Marjorie Gann, retired teacher; author of Five Thousand Years of Slavery, Toronto, Canada, AJL

 “Readers coping with shattered contemporary realities will recognize themselves in a child’s fears and growing empathy.” — Kirkus Reviews

 Author: Tammar Stein

-Tammar Stein is the award-winning author of four young adult novels including Light Years, which was named a Sydney Taylor Notable Book of Jewish Content and an ALA Best Book for Young Adults.
+Tammar Stein is the award-winning author of four young adult novels including Beni's War, which was named a Sydney Taylor Notable Book of Jewish Content.
 She is a graduate of the University of Virginia with a degree in English Literature.
 She has lived on three continents, in four countries and five states.
 She lives in Virginia with her family.